harshabakku/rainbow-bridge-ETH-XTZ/contracts/near/eth-client/README.md

 # EthBridge

-Ethereum Light Client built on top of NearProtocol with Rust
+Ethereum Light Client built on top of TezosProtocol with Rust

 ## Testing